WhisperingChaos/dkrcp/README.md

 ######SOURCE Directory Content: An existing directory path appended with '/.'

 The multi-SOURCE copy semantics simply converge to the row labeled: '**TARGET exists as directory.**' above.
-In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a pre-existing directory, otherwise, the operation fails.
+In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a preexisting directory, otherwise, the operation fails.